houseabsolute/ubi/README.md

 platform-specific packages for your platforms, you should probably consider using those instead of `ubi`.

+### Is this Better Than Installing via `curl https://some.site/random/installer.sh | sh`?

+Isn't literally anything else better than this?

+In all seriousness, `ubi` does not execute arbitrary code when you install anything.
+That seems like a good thing.

 ## Linting and Tidying this Code

 The code in this repo is linted and tidied with